 Multiple chemical sensitivity (MCS) is also called "environmental illness" or "sick building syndrome."
 It refers to a variety of non-specific symptoms reported by some people after possible exposure to chemical, biologic, or physical agents.

-The symptoms people report are wide-ranging and not specific.
-They include headache, fatigue, dizziness, nausea, congestion, itching, sneezing, sore throat, chest pain, changes in heart rhythm, breathing problems, muscle pain or stiffness, skin rash, diarrhea, bloating, gas, confusion, difficulty concentrating, memory problems, and mood changes.
+The symptoms people report are wide-ranging.
+They include headache, fatigue, dizziness, nausea, congestion, itching, sneezing, sore throat, chest pain, changes in heart rhythm, breathing problems, muscle pain or stiffness, skin rash, diarrhea, bloating, gas, confusion, trouble concentrating, memory problems, and mood changes.